- Certification in English to Speakers of Other Languages (P-12), 2013

 • Effective practices in STEAM education and culturally relevant pedagogy

 Bejanae Kareem began her career as an educational professional after earning a Bachelors of Science in Biology with a minor in Chemistry from Georgia State University.
 Bejanae was inspired to close the achievement gap for underrepresented children and has served as an educator in urban schools for over ten years.
-Her teaching experience inspired her to obtain teacher certification and a Masters degree in Early Childhood Education.
+Her teaching experience inspired her to obtain teacher certification and a Masters degree in Early Childhood and Elementary Education.
 Since, she has taught a variety of learners; from early childhood to post-secondary in virtual and traditional classroom settings.

 During her experience as an education practitioner, she has served as a robotics coach, conducted experimental research with the NASA’s Reduced Gravity Education Flight Program, served on the Georgia Department of Education’s Instructional Technology Advisory Committee, and coordinated a special needs student program to make contact with the International Space Station.